Gary Gannon: Political positions

 Gannon has called for the Leaving Certificate to be radically reformed, decrying the current system as a “glorified memory test”, which “can be easily manipulated depending on your income”, while supporting a version that incorporates continuous assessment.
 Gannon supports the scrapping of Student Contributions to Universities in favour of a system of covering third level education costs through taxation.

-Gannon supports harsher sentencing for those found guilty of committing assault with a deadly weapon.
+In August 2021 Gannon called for harsher sentencing for those found guilty of committing assault with a deadly weapon.

-Gannon supports harsher sanctions by the European Union on Belarus in order to pressure Alexander Lukashenko, whom Gannon labelled a "tyrant".
+It was also in August 2021 that Gannon stated he supports harsher sanctions by the European Union on Belarus in order to pressure Alexander Lukashenko, whom Gannon labelled a "tyrant".
 Gannon has spoken in support of political prisoners jailed under Lukashenko.